Service (The Walking Dead): Plot

 With all the guns collected, the Saviors prepare to leave when Rick sees Michonne hiding in one of the dilapidated houses outside.
-He begs Negan for a moment, and goes to the house and convinces Michonne to turn over the rifle, which was not in the inventory, and the deer for the better good.
+He begs Negan for a moment, and goes to the house and convinces Michonne to turn over the rifle, which was not in the inventory, and the deer for the better good despite her protests.
 Appreciative of Rick's effort, Negan warns Rick that if they catch any Alexandrian with a gun, they will kill them.
 Rick asks if Daryl can stay, but when Negan tells Daryl to plead his case, he remains obstinately silent.

-After the Saviors leave, Rick accuses Spencer of hoarding supplies, while Spencer taunts Rick for his failure as a leader.
+After the Saviors leave with Daryl in tow, Rick accuses Spencer of hoarding supplies, while Spencer taunts Rick for his failure as a leader then afterwards, is confronted by an infuriated Rosita upon learning that he had guns hidden and that she spent wasting time finding on one gun when he had them in her need of bullets.
 Later, Michonne attempts to encourage Rick to fight.
 Rick tells her he cannot.
 He explains that he knows that Judith is not his daughter but that of his friend, but loves her anyway, and similarly with Alexandria, they need to accept Negan's rule to keep living.
 The following day, while outside Alexandria in the same field, Michonne finds all the mattresses that the Saviors took burned in a pile by the road.

-At night, Rosita finds and picks up an empty shell casing.
+At night, Rosita finds and picks up an empty shell casing that Negan had fired earlier.
 She visits Eugene and requests he make her a bullet for the gun she still has.